jquacinella/VictorRepo/README.md

 Repoistory for Victor

-## December 21st
+## December 21st (Python)

 - Reviewed Dictionaries, chapter 4 in the book
 - Created resistor.py, which is now in the dec21_dictionaries folder, named resistor.py
 - Started to review booleans, how Python treats other values as booleans, and how to use them in conditionals (beginning of chapter 5)

-## December 14th
+## December 16th (Linux)

-### Raspberry Pi Links
+- Reviewed what we did last time, including the file system and file permissions
+- Went over the chpater about devices, and how Linux thinks about devices.
+This includes
+  - Character devices, like terminals
+  - Block devices, like hard drives
+  - /dev/null
+  - /dev/zero

-Look at these links for some cool projects.
+- **HW:** Raspberry Pi Links.
+Plase look at these links for some cool projects.
 If you like any of them, we can start planning how we can do it in the coming weeks or months:

-- **TODO**: Lookup projects with RaspPi to see if youre interested
   - http://www.itpro.co.uk/mobile/21862/raspberry-pi-top-22-projects-to-try-yourself
     - "Stratux is a project devised to tell you information about the various aircraft in the sky around you, and it’s wonderfully simply to build"
     - "Using the RetroPie emulation software, he was able to make a retro games console that's entirely contained in the controller"